-The role of Buckinghamshire Safeguarding Children Board (BSCB)
+The role of Buckinghamshire Safeguarding Children Partnership (BSCP)

-The BSCB is a statutory partnership which is responsible for:
+The BSCP is a statutory partnership which is responsible for:

-In this capacity, BSCB will ensure that this procedure is kept up to date.
-Given the potential for differences of opinion between professionals to have a negative impact on outcomes for the child, BSCB will also seek to ensure that organisations are using this procedure effectively.
+In this capacity, BSCP will ensure that this procedure is kept up to date.
+Given the potential for differences of opinion between professionals to have a negative impact on outcomes for the child, BSCP will also seek to ensure that organisations are using this procedure effectively.
 We will do this in a number of ways, including:

 Footnotes to accompany Appendix C flowchart

-In a situation where senior officers have become involved in resolving disagreements between agencies and those disputes relate to the safeguarding needs of children, the BSCB team must be made aware of this via the agency's Board representative.
+In a situation where senior officers have become involved in resolving disagreements between agencies and those disputes relate to the safeguarding needs of children, the BSCP team must be made aware of this via the agency's Partnership representative.
 The purpose is to help monitor interagency safeguarding activity and to identify issues which may benefit from quality assurance scrutiny.
-The agency which found it necessary to escalate an issue to such a high level in another organisation should advise the other organisation of the intention to notify the Board.
+The agency which found it necessary to escalate an issue to such a high level in another organisation should advise the other organisation of the intention to notify the BSCP.